Search Posts

 1. Power is consolidated with those who have expertise.

-Those with the skills and experience are given the most power because they are the best at what they do.
+Those with the most skills and experience are given the most power because they are the best at what they do.
 Before being awarded a position of authority, they may spend decades perfecting their art.
-The extensive training required, enables the business or government to operate effectively.
+The extensive training required enables businesses or governments to operate effectively.

 2. It reduces societal pressures.

 If it is a lawful activity within an oligarchy, the general public is free to do anything they choose.
-Teams may concentrate on finishing tasks while utilizing their creative abilities.
-Families are able to develop bonds with one another.
+Teams may concentrate on finishing tasks while utilising their creative abilities.
+Families can develop bonds with one another.
 People can pursue certain personal or professional objectives.
 When it functions properly, the oligarchy handles social problems while people take care of themselves and their families.

 3. It encourages creative endeavours.